camjohnson-code/rancid-tomatillos/README.md

 - Enable cookies so the user stays logged in after page refresh
 - Add page transition animations between the main page and movie info
 - Add a "load more" button in the All Movies section and only display a few rows of movies on page load
-- Search results can be filtered by Genre
 - Deploy this app to a live page

 #### Acknowledgements